Welcome and thank you for selecting Fortinet products for your network protection.

 This FortiOS Handbook chapter contains the following sections:

-What's new in FortiOS 5.4 lists and describes the new security profile features in FortiOS 5.4 and 5.4.1.
+- What's New in FortiOS 5.6 describes the new security profile features in FortiOS 5.6.

-Inside FortiOS highlights the features and benefits of key FortiOS 5.4 components.
-The technical documentation team maintains these documents as part of the Handbook and as standalone documents which are available at Fortinet's Online Help for FortiOS 5.4.
+- Inside FortiOS highlights the features and benefits of key FortiOS 5.6 components.
+The technical documentation team maintains these documents as part of the Handbook and as standalone documents which are available at Fortinet's Online Help.
 Inside FortiOS covers the following security profiles topics:

-Intrusion protection explains basic Intrusion Protection System (IPS) concepts and how to configure IPS options; includes guidance and a detailed table for creating custom signatures as well as several examples.
+- Intrusion prevention explains basic Intrusion Protection System (IPS) concepts and how to configure IPS options; includes guidance and a detailed table for creating custom signatures as well as several examples.

-Anti-Spam filter explains how the FortiGate unit filters email and describes how to configure the filtering options and the action to take with email detected as spam.
+- Anti-Spam filter explains how the FortiGate unit filters email, how to configure the filtering options, and which actions to take when spam is detected.